 “I co-sponsored the Medical Marijuana Research Act to expand opportunities for scientists to get the information we need about marijuana’s potential benefits and harms,” said Congressman Morgan Griffith (R-VA-9).
 “I hope this commonsense change to the law will continue to advance.”

-New Jersey’s bipartisan Congressional delegation was united in supporting the bill except for Jeff Van Drew (R-NJ-2).
+New Jersey’s bipartisan Congressional delegation supported the bill except for Jeff Van Drew (R-NJ-2).

 Studying State-Legal Cannabis

-Cannabis is an interesting issue since Progressives and Libertarians, who seem to be on opposite sides of the political spectrum, support cannabis legalization the most.
-For example, Senator Bernie Sanders and former Congressman Ron Paul both made headlines when they ran for President on a pro-cannabis platform.
+Cannabis is an interesting issue.
+Progressives and Libertarians, who seem on opposite sides of the political spectrum, support cannabis legalization the most.
+For example, Senator Bernie Sanders and former Congressman Ron Paul made headlines when they ran for President on a pro-cannabis platform.

 The House passed a version of the Medical Marijuana Research Act in December 2020.
 However, a companion bill was never introduced in the Senate.
 A companion bill has also not been introduced for the current version of the Medical Marijuana Research Act.

-The Drug Enforcement Administration (DEA) currently oversees granting cannabis cultivators Schedule I licenses to scientists wishing to study cannabis.
-In 2016, the DEA announced it would expand the number of federally licensed growers beyond the University of Mississippi, which was initially granted a federal cannabis cultivation license in 1968.
-Last May, the DEA announced that it had reached agreements with a handful of third-party applicants to allow them to grow cannabis for use in federally approved clinical trials.
+The Drug Enforcement Administration (DEA) oversees granting cannabis cultivators Schedule I licenses to scientists wishing to study cannabis.
+In 2016, the DEA announced it would expand the number of federally licensed growers beyond the University of Mississippi.
+It was initially granted a federal cannabis cultivation license in 1968.
+Last May, the DEA announced it agreed with a few third-party applicants to allow them to grow cannabis for federally approved clinical trials.

 NORML has long advocated for amending federal regulations so that federally licensed scientists can access and study the wide variety of cannabis available in medical-use and adult-use state markets.

 “Federal regulators should allow investigators to access the cannabis that is currently being produced by the multitude of state-sanctioned producers and retailers throughout the country,” Armentano said.
-“Doing so will… bring about a long-overdue end to decades of DEA stonewalling and interference with respect to the advancement of our scientific understanding of the cannabis plant.”
+“Doing so will… bring about a long-overdue end to decades of DEA stonewalling and interference.”